Click here to listen to a reading of this blog: |

 With symptoms of acid reflux, you may also feel very full, sick, bloated or tired after eating.

-Acid Reflux and Low Thyroid Levels
+Acid Reflux and Thyroid Levels

 Most common for those on T4-only medications such as Levothyroxine or Synthroid, non-optimally treated hypothyroidism or Hashimoto’s can be linked to stomach acid problems.